neuralmagic/deepsparse/examples/logging-prometheus/README.md

 #### There are four steps:
 - Configure DeepSparse Logging to log metrics in Prometheus format to a REST endpoint
 - Point Prometheus to the appropriate endpoint to scape the data at a specified interval
-- Run the toy client to perform inference
+- Run the client script simulating a data quality/drift issue
 - Visualize data in Prometheus with dashboarding tool like Grafana

 ## 0. Setting Up